Brussels: Climate

-Brussels as a capital
+As a capital

 Despite its name, the Brussels-Capital Region is not the capital of Belgium.
 Article 194 of the Belgian Constitution establishes that the capital of Belgium is the City of Brussels, the municipality in the region that is the city's core.

-The City of Brussels is the location of many national institutions.
+The City of Brussels is home to many national institutions.
 The Royal Palace of Brussels, where the King of the Belgians exercises his prerogatives as head of state, is situated alongside Brussels Park (not to be confused with the Royal Palace of Laeken, the official home of the Belgian royal family).
 The Palace of the Nation is located on the opposite side of this park, and is the seat of the Belgian Federal Parliament.
 The office of the Prime Minister of Belgium, colloquially called Law Street 16 (16, rue de la Loi, Wetstraat 16), is located adjacent to this building.
 It is also where the Council of Ministers holds its meetings.
 The Court of Cassation, Belgium's main court, has its seat in the Palace of Justice.
 Other important institutions in the City of Brussels are the Constitutional Court, the Council of State, the Court of Audit, the Royal Belgian Mint and the National Bank of Belgium.

 The City of Brussels is also the capital of both the French Community of Belgium and the Flemish Community.
 The Flemish Parliament and Flemish Government have their seats in Brussels, and so do the Parliament of the French Community and the Government of the French Community.